pckushan/article-dispatcher/README.md

 ### Quick run
 #### Locally
 Prerequisite
-1. [Install Go](https://go.dev/doc/install) on the local machine version 1.17 or higher
+1. [Install Go](https://go.dev/doc/install) on the local machine, version 1.17 or higher (if not update)
 2. Install make in order to easy run with the included Makefile - [reference](https://makefiletutorial.com/)

 Steps